Petrol cars – should you sell?

 Is the future electric?
 Is petrol a dying fuel type?
-It might seem that way if you’re looking to buy a new or used petrol car right now.
+It might seem that way if you’re the owner of a petrol car right now.
 A number of experts are predicting that sales of cars with internal combustion engines (petrol or diesel) have already peaked in the UK.
+So should you sell a petrol car?

-With zero emission restrictions coming into force around the world, you wouldn’t be the only person currently asking ‘Should I buy a petrol car?’
+With zero emission restrictions coming into force around the world, you wouldn’t be the only person currently asking ‘Should you sell a petrol car?’

-Although London has introduced an Ultra Low Emissions Zone, it doesn’t currently prohibit petrol vehicles unless their really old, and although you pay less for the first year of Vehicle Excise Duty if your petrol car produces lower CO2 emissions, there’s a flat rate from the second year onwards.
+Although London has introduced an Ultra Low Emissions Zone, it doesn’t currently prohibit petrol vehicles unless they’re really old.
+Although you do pay less for the first year of Vehicle Excise Duty if your petrol car produces lower CO2 emissions, there’s a flat rate from the second year onward.

 Switching to electric would only save you £10 in tax each year, making the difference pretty negligible.